 If you think you might have some difficulty making your next payment, we’ll work with you to keep your tenancy going.
 If any owed payments start to build up, we’ll agree on a timeframe that works for everyone to get them paid.

-While a fixed-term tenancy is a legal contract, we recognise there are sometimes circumstances beyond your control that mean that it might become impossible for you to continue in your tenancy.
+While a assured periodic tenancy is a legal contract, we recognise there are sometimes circumstances beyond your control that mean that it might become impossible for you to continue in your tenancy.

 Whatever the circumstances, we encourage you to speak to us — ignoring the problem won’t help and could lead to legal action.
 Get in touch and we’ll work with you to either maintain the tenancy or seek a solution that is fair.